learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tiptap/Tiptap.md

 **2. Run the Project**

-Start your React application to see TipTap in action.
+Start your React application to see Tiptap in action.
 ```
 cd my-tiptap-project